This is called a corporate peer challenge.

 - further investment to improve the way we work with partner organisations

 - raising the profile of health and social care integration

 - greater awareness of what other councils are doing to improve services

 Cabinet members considered the report on 31 January 2019 and decided on next steps.

-Find out more about the independent report from the LGA and read what council Leader Barry Lewis has to say.
+Read what council Leader Barry Lewis has to say.